CLIuno/core/README.md

-# All-In-One-Cli
+# All-In-One-CLI
-simple cli for all in one project
+simple CLI for all in one project

 ## Installation